victoriamartins/victoriamartins/README.md

 ### Hello, I'm Victória!

-👩‍💻 I'm a Computer Science student and I've worked on my second undergraduate research project about Machine Learning.
+👩‍💻 I'm a Computer Science student and I've worked on my second undergraduate research project about Deep Learning.

 🎮 I like to play video games, listen to music and watch TV shows.